TheThingsNetwork/docs/_content/draft/lopy.md

 s.send(bytes([1, 2, 3]))
 ```

 Use socket options to configure the desired data rate.
-The minimmum data rate supported is 0 and the maximum is 7.
+The minimum data rate supported is 0 and the maximum is 7.
 For instance:

 ```
 s.setsockopt(socket.SOL_LORA, socket.SO_DR, 0)